Rangaunu Harbour

 Rangaunu Harbour is a shallow harbour in the far north of New Zealand.
 It is situated on the east coast at the base of the Aupouri Peninsula.
 The name in Māori means "To pull out a shoal of fish".
 With an area of 115 sqkm it is the fifth-largest harbour in New Zealand.

 History

-The harbour was an important location for the late 19th/early 20th century kauri gum digging trade.
+Rangaunu Harbour was traditionally used as a managed shark fishery by Māori.
+Hapū would travel across Northland to the harbour, where kapetā (school sharks) could be fished only two days in a year.
+The harbour was an important location for the late 19th and early 20th century kauri gum digging trade.